LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part1.md

 You can enter commands such `--load MyBlockchain/MyBlockchain.json` or `--stage-token` or `--print-blockchain`.

-This program makes and edits a "managed folder".
+This program makes and edits a managed folder.
 Here is what such a folder looks like:

 <figure class="post-figure" id="Screenshot MyBlockchain">